kmathewmk/scte35-threefive/newcli.md

 ## HLS Encode SCTE-35
 #### short answer:
-   * threefive hls encode takes an HLS master.m3u8 and a SCTE-35 sidecar file and generates HLS manifests with SCTE-35 HLS tags.
+   * threefive takes an HLS master.m3u8 and a SCTE-35 sidecar file as input.
+   * Generates HLS manifests with SCTE-35 HLS tags.
    * It works on live feeds, and threefive can run along side an encodre, in realtime.
    *  thrreefine can insert any HLS SCTE-35 tag type.